MieuxVoter/majority-judgment-fixtures-generator-python/README.md

 ## Majority Judgment Data testing
 A program to generate *.yml files with input, configuration and output.
 Input such as ballots, candidates
-Configutaion as different entry parameters
+Configuration as different entry parameters
 Output as ranks, majoritygrades, constestationgroupsize

-### Specification format (commentary will be avoided)
+### Specification format (commentary will be skiped)

 ```
 # Grades are usually sorted from "worst" to "best".